-What does SUBJECT look like at High Ercall?
+What does Art look like at High Ercall?

 At High Ercall, we believe that art, craft and design represent the variety of approaches of human creativity.
 A high-quality art and design education should engage, inspire and challenge pupils, equipping them with the knowledge and skills to experiment, invent and create their own works of art, craft and design.